Pipeline YAML

 The default agent

-can be overriden inside tasks
+can be overridden inside tasks

 .